-However, the real question is: are you prepared to invest in your own career progression or do you expect someone else to?
+However, as Actor, Director, Blogger and Cartoonist, David Black points out: ““How can you expect someone else to invest in you if you aren’t willing to invest in yourself?”
+Additionally, the real question is: are you prepared to invest in your own career progression or do you expect someone else to?
 If you’re not prepared to back yourself, why should anyone else?
 Do you want to take responsibility for your results and progression, or are you lazy when it comes to your career progression?
 If you were over-looked for promotion what’s your reaction? – your fault, or someone else’s? – tough to hear, I know, but you’ve got to take responsibility and invest in yourself.

 When people invest their own time, energy and money in their own development I am always delighted to see how much greater their results are.
 They are heavily invested in the courses and so work to get as much value from them as possible (rarely does it turn into ‘shelf learning’ – where the delegate does little or nothing with it after the course).